Sung Anh

-Anh Sung-jae, also professionally known as Sung Anh, is a South Korean chef.
+Sung Anh, also known as Anh Sung-jae, is a South Korean and American chef.
 His restaurant, Mosu, was awarded three Michelin stars for 2023 and 2024.
-He was one of the two judges for the 2024 Netflix cooking contest Culinary Class Wars.
+He is one of the two judges for the Netflix cooking contest Culinary Class Wars.

 Early life and education

-Anh was born in South Korea but moved to the United States in 1993 at the age of 12.
-He grew up in California where his parents ran a Chinese restaurant.
+Anh was born in South Korea and moved to the United States in 1993 at the age of 12.
+He grew up in California where his parents ran a Panda Express Chinese fast-food restaurant.
 He enlisted in the US Army after high school, and after the September 11 attacks and the start of the Iraq War, asked to serve in Iraq.
-Anh served as a mechanic, where he helped fuel combat vehicles like helicopters and tanks.
+Anh served as a petroleum supply specialist, where he helped fuel combat vehicles like helicopters and tanks.
 After his Army service, Anh was set to attend mechanic school to become a Porsche mechanic.
 After seeing a group of culinary school students walk by in chef coats, however, Anh changed course and enrolled in culinary school.